 To study the orogenesis of the Alps and related processes like recent seismic activity, mantle dynamics, plate motion and surface processes, the AlpArray initiative was established.
 In this initiative, more than 35 European institutes joined resources to operate the AlpArray Seismic Network (AASN) (Hetényi et al., 2018), consisting of more than 600 temporary (AlpArray Seismic Network, 2015) and regional permanent stations with an average spacing of <60 km (Fig. 1).
-For comparison, in summer 2011, before the AASN planning period started and first additional permanent stations were set up, there were 234 stations in the same area (Hetényi et al., 2018).
+For comparison, in

+- 70 summer 2011, before the AASN planning period started and first additional permanent stations were set up, there were 234 stations in the same area (Hetényi et al., 2018).
 The AASN is complemented by the dense Swath-D network in the eastern Alps (Heit et al., 2017).
 The permanent stations of the AlpArray are part of existing European regional networks (RD, GU, CZ, ST, G, CH, OE, MN, HU, GE, RF, FR, IV, BW, SX, NI, TH, OX, see data and code availability).
-The dense AASN allows studying regional seismicity in new, greater detail and provides the opportunity to perform centroid moment tensor (CMT) inversions with a constant station coverage over the entire region.
+The dense AASN allows studying regional seismicity in new, greater detail and provides the opportunity to perform MT inversions with a constant - 75 station coverage over the entire region.
 In contrast, many of the previous studies focus on specific regions or seismic sequences within the Alps, therefore not providing a broad overview.
 Furthermore, many of these studies relied on first motion polarities.
 First-motion based approaches can be used even for small earthquakes when no surface wave energy is observed.
 However, the obtained mechanism is only representative for the very first moment of the fracturing process.
-This might introduce discrepancies when comparing first motion solutions to MT solutions (Scott and Kanamori, 1985; Guilhem et al., 2014).
-The instability of take-off angles of shallow earthquakes may introduce significant errors in the polarity readings (Hardebeck and Shearer, 2002).
-Additionally, first motion solutions of small earthquakes are often only based on few polarities, which makes it difficult to assess uncertainties.
+Therefore, complex rupture processes cannot be represented.
+This might introduce discrepancies when comparing first motion solutions to MT solutions - 80 (Scott and Kanamori, 1985; Guilhem et al., 2014).
+Additionally, first motion solutions of small earthquakes are often only based on few data points, which makes it difficult to assess uncertainties.